 3) Over-focusing on grammar

 You might recall having spent a considerable amount of time doing grammar exercises and trying to cram all the French verbs into your head.
 And then having to regurgitate it in the exam.
 In school, grammar has a very important place.
 This stems from an outdated mindset which used to view a language as a set of rules and exception - rather than as the way humans communicate.

 The truth is: grammar isn't everything.
 Grammar is much less important than we tend to think.
 If you speak without respecting any grammar rule, you won't be able to pass an exam, but you will still be understood by natives most of the time, assuming that your pronunciation and vocabulary are decent.

 Now the question is, what do you want?
-Pass your school exam or be understood when you speak a language?
+Do you want to ass your school exam or to be understood when you speak a language?
 If you aim for the latter, focusing so much on learning the grammar is basically a waste of time and effort.